Skip to content

 Focusing on the intersection of African Americans’ nineteenth-century cultural values and the changing social and political conditions in the first half of the twentieth century, Jelks pays particularly close attention to the religious community’s influence during their struggle toward a respectable social identity and fair treatment under the law.
 He explores how these competing values defined the community’s politics as it struggled to expand its freedoms and change its status as a subjugated racial minority.

-42 Today Jackie Robinson And His Legacy
+42 Today Jackie Robinson and His Legacy

 42 Today: Jackie Robinson and His Legacy